jina-ai/finetuner/docs/components/tuner/loss.md

 ### Use with Tuner

-The use of this loss function with tuner is straightforward, as show in the snippet below.
+The use of this loss function with tuner is straightforward, as shown in the snippet below.
 Note that this loss will only work with the {ref}`instance_dataset`.

 ````{tab} Pytorch
 ```python